Bourekas film: History

-The term is said to have been coined by the Israeli film director Boaz Davidson, the creator of several such films, as a play-on-words on the "Spaghetti Western" genre, known as such because that particular Western subgenre was produced in Italy.
-Bourekas are a popular food in Israeli cuisine, it is also named because of a scene from The Policeman in which the title character offers one of his co-workers a boureka.
+The term was likely coined by Israeli film director Boaz Davidson, the creator of several such films, as a play on words on the "Spaghetti Western" genre, known as such because that particular Western subgenre was produced in Italy.
+Bourekas are a popular food in Israeli cuisine.

+Bourekas films emerged during the same period as the Israeli New Sensibility movement.
+The latter was characterized by its focus on individual autonomy, and was influenced by the French New Wave and Italian Neorealism.

 Although Bourekas films were some of the most successful in the box office, they typically received terrible reviews from critics.
 They were described as low-brow and vulgar, and an inaccurate representation of Israel that was detrimental to its image.
-In critiquing Sallah Shabbati Biltzki in Al HaMishmar said, "Because parties in Israel are presented not only in the distorted mirror of a distorted humor but also in the ugly mirror of the image of public and organizational life...One has to think twice if such a film should represent us abroad".

-At the end of the 1970s, the popularity of the Bourekas film declined.
+In critique, Sallah Shabbati Biltzki in Al HaMishmar said, "Because parties in Israel are presented not only in the distorted mirror of a distorted humor but also in the ugly mirror of the image of public and organizational life...One has to think twice if such a film should represent us abroad".
+In the late 1970s, the popularity of Bourekas films declined.
 In the 1980s, Israeli films became more politically charged and began to address controversial topics.
-Many of the Bourekas films have gained cult status in Israel.
+Many Bourekas films have since gained cult status in Israel.

+As of 2025, Bourekas films' focus on family, identity and adaptation remains popular in Israeli society.
+For many, Bourekas films are a reminder of the potential in humor and storytelling to foster unity and empathy.